Mardi

 AreaSearch analysis reveals Mardi significantly outperforming the majority of regions assessed nationwide

 Mardi has a skilled workforce with essential services sectors well represented.
-The unemployment rate is 2.5%, with an estimated employment growth of 2.7% over the past year based on AreaSearch's aggregation of statistical area data.
+The unemployment rate is 2.5%.
+Over the past year, there was an estimated employment growth of 2.7%, according to AreaSearch's aggregation of statistical area data.

-Professional & technical services employ only 6.6% of local workers, which is lower than Greater Sydney's 11.5%.
-There is one worker for every resident as per the Census data, indicating that Mardi serves as an employment hub hosting more jobs than residents and attracting workers from nearby areas.
-Between September 2024 and September 2025, employment levels increased by 2.7% and labour force grew by 3.3%, resulting in a rise of unemployment rate by 0.6 percentage points.
-In contrast, Greater Sydney experienced employment growth of 2.1% and labour force growth of 2.4%, with a 0.2 percentage point increase in unemployment rate.
-As of 25-November, NSW employment has contracted by 0.03% (losing 2,260 jobs), with the state's unemployment rate at 3.9%.
-This compares favourably to the national unemployment rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment should expand by 6.6% over five years and 13.7% over ten years, with significant variations in growth rates between industry sectors.
-Applying these projections to Mardi's employment mix indicates that local employment is expected to increase by 6.5% over five years and 13.5% over ten years.
+Employment among residents is concentrated in health care & social assistance, retail trade, and construction.
+Professional & technical services employ only 6.6% of local workers, compared to Greater Sydney's 11.5%.
+There is one worker for every resident, indicating the area functions as an employment hub hosting more jobs than residents and attracting workers from surrounding areas.
+Between September 2024 and September 2025, employment levels increased by 2.7% and labour force grew by 3.3%, resulting in a rise of unemployment by 0.6 percentage points.
+In contrast, Greater Sydney experienced employment growth of 2.1% and labour force growth of 2.4%, with an unemployment increase of 0.2 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest potential future demand within Mardi.
+These projections estimate national employment to expand by 6.6% over five years and 13.7% over ten years, with varying growth rates between industry sectors.
+Applying these industry-specific projections to Mardi's employment mix suggests local employment should increase by 6.5% over five years and 13.5% over ten years.

 Frequently Asked Questions - Employment